Assessment at CMU

 What will a CMU graduate know and be able to do at the end of their course of study?
 And how will we know if they get there?
 Those two questions are at the heart of assessment.

-The assessment plan at Central Methodist University, in compliance with Higher Learning Commission, has developed an assessment plan to cultivate a culture of continuous improvement in student learning assessing progress towards the goals set forth in the mission statement.
-The mission statement guides decisions in the University in all CMU academic and co-curricular programs.
+Central Methodist University, in compliance with Higher Learning Commission, has developed an assessment plan to cultivate a culture of continuous improvement in student learning by assessing progress towards outcomes created by the Assessment Wheel and that also support the Mission Statement, which guides decisions in all CMU academic and non-academic programs.
 The process should:

 - Be thoughtful, systematic, and driven by faculty;

 - Reflect the goals of particular disciplines, as well as the University Learning Outcomes;

 - Guide departments and programs in the creation and refinement of curriculum.